russelllab/kinaseResistance/Create_SVG/README.md

 # Introduction (small one)

 ## This script
-The file **create_svg_20230208.py** comes with 3 python functions and a dictionary with annotations.
+The file **create_svg_20230210.py** comes with 3 python functions and a dictionary with annotations (Line 229 ff. taken from CONNECTORα).
 You will also have to use the second file, which contains an alignment, as input for the script.

+`# change the following line (223) to the location of the downloaded alignmentfile.`

+`alignmentfile = "/INSERT_PATH_HERE/clustalo-I20230119-084041-0905-58774427-p1m.clustal_num"`

 ## General use case
-In general, this script needs two things: An alignment in clustal format + a python dictionary formatted as {Protein:{Feature:\[Residues]}} to work.
-The dictionary can be created elsewhere and could contain different features than the one I included here, so it is versatile.
+In general, this script needs two things:
+* An alignment in clustal format
+* a python dictionary formatted as {Protein:{Feature:\[Residues]}}

+to work.
+The dictionary can be created elsewhere and could contain different features than the one I included here, so it is **versatile**.

 ## Example
 The same functions are part of my CONNECTOR workflow, presented in the lab meeting on Thursday 09.
 Feb.
 2023, where the features are read through the Uniprot API and the alignment is read in from a file & parsed via Biopython.
 Both are then handed over to the functions included in this script.